Shaqibul-Neil/emergency-helpline-directory/readme.md

   </ul>
 </nav>
 <script>
-  //*Instead of selecting all the <a> links we add event listener in the grand parent <ul> who listens for the event.
-This way even of we add another <a> in the <ul> we wont have to modify our code.* document.querySelector('.nav__links').addEventListener('click', function (e) {
-    //stop default behavior
+  document.querySelector('.nav__links').addEventListener('click', function (e) {
     e.preventDefault();
-    // then we check where the event actually fired using matching strategy (event delegation). e.target is the position where the user clicked. if (e.target.classList.contains('nav__link')) {
+    if (e.target.classList.contains(nav__link)) {
+      console.log('Link clicked');
+    } else {
-      console.log('child clicked');
+      console.log('Link is not clicked');
     }
   });
 </script>
 ```

+_Here Instead of selecting all the <a> links we add event listener in the grand parent <ul> who listens for the event.
+This way even of we add another <a> in the <ul> we wont have to modify our code.
+Then we check where the event actually fired using e.target. e.target is the position where the user clicked.
+We are checking whether e.target is the place that contains the class or not._

 <br>